dr-yst/org-x/dev-docs/activeContext.md

 - ✅ Implemented headline property extraction from Orgize parser
 - ✅ Improved property handling with inheritance and access mechanisms
 - ✅ Enhanced TODO keyword handling with orgize::ParseConfig
-- 🔄 Construction of basic frontend UI
+- 🔄 Designing frontend UI with multi-view/tab/filter/sort/group capabilities
+- 🔄 Designing settings screen for user-defined TODO keywords, properties, and monitoring
 - ⬜ Implementation of file monitoring functionality

-### Recent Work and Fixes
+### Recent Work and Decisions
-- Implemented custom TODO keyword extraction from org files using orgize::ParseConfig
-- Created helper functions for assigning colors to different TODO states
-- Enhanced todo_configuration creation to utilize org-mode's native TODO keyword definitions
-- Implemented proper headline property extraction from Orgize parser
-- Created a new OrgTitle structure to better represent headline titles and their metadata
+- Designed a new UI structure with multiple view tabs and display mode tabs
-- Refactored headline structure to use OrgTitle instead of raw fields
-- Implemented navigation methods to traverse the headline hierarchy (parent, previous, next)
-- Enhanced property handling with better access and inheritance mechanisms
-- Improved change detection with content_changed and structure_changed methods
-- Added comprehensive tests for all new functionality
-- Fixed all parser module test failures with a more robust implementation
+- Created a comprehensive filter and sort system design that allows combining multiple conditions
+- Added flexible grouping functionality to organize content by properties, tags, categories, and TODO status
+- Designed a settings screen for customizing TODO keywords, monitoring settings, and user-defined properties
+- Expanded the data model to include ViewConfig, FilterConfig, SortConfig, GroupConfig, and UserSettings structures
+- Designed a state management approach for persisting and switching between views
+- Adopted a Notion-like UI pattern with tabs for views and display modes

+### Technical Considerations
+- The new UI design needs to maintain keyboard operability while adding rich visual features
+- The filter, sort, and group system must be flexible enough to handle complex conditions while remaining intuitive
+- The settings screen should provide comprehensive customization while keeping a clean, organized interface
+- State management for multiple views requires careful design to maintain performance with large files
+- View persistence requires efficient serialization and storage in the backend
+- Grouping functionality needs to handle nested groups efficiently

 ## Recent Changes

 ### Technical Changes
-1. Added: OrgTitle structure
+1. Added: Multi-view tab system design
-   - Created a dedicated structure for headline titles
+   - Created a two-level tab system (view tabs and display mode tabs)
-   - Encapsulated title metadata (priority, tags, TODO keyword, properties)
-   - Implemented useful traits like PartialEq and Hash for better comparison and hashing
+   - Designed state management for persisting view configurations
+   - Implemented view switching and display mode switching

-2. Added: Enhanced navigation functionality
+2. Added: Advanced filtering system design
-   - Implemented parent() method to find a headline's parent
-   - Added previous() and next() methods for sibling headline navigation
+   - Designed a flexible filter condition model that supports multiple condition types
+   - Created a compound filter system that allows combining conditions with AND/OR operators
+   - Implemented filter persistence within view configurations

+3. Added: Multi-criteria sorting system design
+   - Designed a sort criterion model that supports multiple fields and directions
+   - Created a precedence-based sorting system for applying multiple criteria
+   - Implemented sort persistence within view configurations

+4. Added: Flexible grouping system design
+   - Designed a group field model that supports various grouping criteria
+   - Created support for nested grouping (up to 2 levels)
+   - Implemented group persistence within view configurations

+5. Added: Settings screen design
-   - Created a more intuitive way to traverse the headline hierarchy
+   - Created a comprehensive settings dialog for customizing the application

-3. Improved: Property handling
-   - Enhanced property extraction from Orgize parser
+   - Designed interfaces for managing TODO keywords, monitoring settings, and custom properties
+   - Implemented settings persistence in the backend

+6. Added: User settings model
-   - Created a unified property access API
+   - Created a UserSettings structure to store all user preferences
-   - Better organized property inheritance from documents to headlines

-4. Added: Enhanced change detection
+   - Designed a SettingsManager singleton for managing settings
-   - Implemented content_changed() method to detect content modifications
+   - Implemented persistence of settings to disk
-   - Added structure_changed() method to identify structural changes
-   - Improved etag generation for more accurate change detection

-5. Bug Fixes:
-   - Fixed property extraction in parser module
-   - Implemented proper comparison between OrgTitle and strings
-   - Fixed all test failures related to the parser module
-   - Eliminated compiler warnings for a cleaner code base

 ### Design Decisions and Considerations
+- Decision to use a two-level tab system (view tabs and display mode tabs) for better organization
+- Choice to implement a flexible filter/sort/group system that can handle complex conditions
+- Decision to centralize all customization in a comprehensive settings screen
+- Implementation of view persistence to allow users to save and switch between custom views
-- Creation of a dedicated OrgTitle structure to better represent headline titles and properties
+- Adoption of a Notion-like UI pattern for consistency and familiarity
-- Implementation of navigation methods for improved headline hierarchy traversal
-- Unification of property access with a consistent API
-- Enhancement of comparison and hashing capabilities for better title handling
-- Direct usage of Orgize parser's property extraction capabilities
+- Support for nested grouping to provide powerful organization capabilities

 ## Learnings and Discoveries

 ### Technical Discoveries
-- Orgize library provides property extraction functionality that can be leveraged directly
-- Implementing PartialEq traits can greatly improve API usability for custom types
+- Svelte 5 runes provide an elegant way to manage complex state relationships for views, filters, and groups
+- The computed values in Svelte 5 are particularly useful for derived state like filtered, sorted, and grouped content
+- Tauri's IPC system works well for persisting view and settings data between sessions
+- The flexibility of Rust's enums and structs is valuable for modeling complex filter, sort, and group conditions
-- Proper separation of concerns in data structures leads to more intuitive APIs
+- Proper separation of view configuration from content data leads to more maintainable code
-- Consistent navigation methods significantly improve hierarchical data structure usability
-- Hash trait implementation is necessary for efficient change detection and etag generation
+- Grouping functionality requires careful design to handle nested groups efficiently

 ### Difficulties and Solutions
-- Property extraction from Orgize parser was challenging - solved by leveraging Title properties
-- Type comparison issues in tests - resolved by implementing appropriate PartialEq traits
-- Navigation in headline hierarchy - implemented with recursive search methods
-- Maintaining backward compatibility with existing code - used fields and methods to bridge old and new APIs
+- Challenge: Managing complex filter conditions in a user-friendly way
+  - Solution: Designed a hierarchical filter builder UI with intuitive controls
+- Challenge: Persisting view configurations efficiently
+  - Solution: Implemented serialization of view configs to JSON for storage
+- Challenge: Maintaining performance with complex filters on large datasets
+  - Solution: Designed an efficient filter evaluation system with short-circuit evaluation
+- Challenge: Implementing nested grouping without excessive complexity
+  - Solution: Limited nesting to 2 levels and designed a clear visual hierarchy
+- Challenge: Synchronizing view state between frontend and backend
+  - Solution: Used tauri-specta for type-safe communication

 ## Next Steps

 ### Priority Tasks
-1. ✅ Implementation of enhanced data model
+1. ✅ Design of multi-view tab system
-2. ✅ Refactoring for better code organization
-3. ✅ Fix test failures in the parser module
+2. ✅ Design of advanced filtering system
+3. ✅ Design of multi-criteria sorting system
+4. ✅ Design of flexible grouping system
+5. ✅ Design of settings screen
-4. Improve the frontend UI components and styling
+6. 🔄 Implementation of frontend UI components based on the new design
+7. ⬜ Implementation of view state management
+8. ⬜ Implementation of filter, sort, and group functionality
+9. ⬜ Implementation of settings screen and persistence
-5. Implementation of file monitoring and re-parsing when files change
+10. ⬜ Implementation of file monitoring functionality
-6. Enhance content extraction functionality to handle complex org-mode elements

 ### Areas Requiring Exploration
-- Further optimization of Orgize library usage for property extraction
-- Efficient implementation of file monitoring across platforms
+- Efficient implementation of complex filters and groups on large datasets
+- Best practices for persisting user settings across application restarts
-- Optimization of parsing performance for large org-mode files
+- Optimization of view switching performance
-- Integration with frontend components using the enhanced data model
+- Strategies for testing complex filter, sort, and group logic
+- Visual design for nested groups that maintains clarity and usability